 On shorter, wider, slower packrafts the consensus used to be that skegs made little difference.
 Especially when unloaded and with a full-weight paddler, the bow yaws merrily left to right as your paddling pivots the boat from the back.
 Or so I used to think until I tried the skeg on my Rebel 2K.
 Up to then I’d been ambivalent about them – using the same boat fully loaded a few weeks earlier on a fast flowing river, yawing had not been an issue.
 But unloaded (and with my generous 95kg of ballast) yawing was notably reduced with a skeg.
 Speed however, was not any greater, or was too small to measure.

 One reason some packrafts may manage without a skeg is that way back in 2011 Alpacka invented the ingenious extended stern (right).
 It helped limit yawing much like a skeg, and effectively positioned the paddler more towards the centre of the boat, like a kayak, while also adding buoyancy.
-This idea has been widely copied by just about everyone since and it definitely works, compared to the earlier, original Alpackas like the blue boat, right.
+This idea has been widely copied by just about everyone since and it definitely works, compared to the original Alpackas.
 But as mentioned, once there’s a good load over the bow, yawing is reduced in any packraft.
-Anfibio sell a detachable skeg and glue-on patch for €21.
+Anfibio sell a detachable shallow skeg and glue-on patch for €21.
 My Rebel 2K came with a skeg and I must admit I use it most of the time now.
 But it does not have a fully extended stern like the Alpacka above right.
 Then again, my longer Nomad tracked great without the skeg.